Widely regarded as a classic film about war (though not without its controversies), The Great Escape often crosses over into heist movie territory.

 “Although the characters are composites, and time and place have been compressed, … every detail of the escape is the way it really happened.”

 Actually, dramatisation means some details were not quite as shown on screen.
-The real escape took place during harsh winter.
+For instance, the real escape took place during harsh winter.
 On the night of the escape the ground was frozen solid and it took an hour and a half to defrost the exit hatch.

 The biggest – and most controversial – tweaks were about box office appeal.
 While many Americans were part of the real-life plot, they transferred to another camp before the break-out so weren’t part of the final escape.

-The movie plays this very differently in Steve McQueen’s lead role, not to mention the fictional motorbike sequence.
+The movie plays this very differently in Steve McQueen’s starring role, not to mention his fictional motorbike sequence.

 It also underplays the scale of some aspects of the escape effort.
-For instance, as well as dismantling beds to shore up the tunnels, the men spirited away 52 twenty-man tables, none of which the Germans spotted until much later (source linked above).
+For instance, as well as dismantling beds to shore up the tunnels, the men spirited away 52 twenty-man tables, none of which the Germans spotted until much later (same source as above).

-The film nudges the details to create a captivating story, but it hasn’t always been well received, either by critics or the men who lived through it.
+The film fudges some details to craft a captivating story, but it hasn’t always been well received, either by critics or the men who lived through it.

 And yet it’s those aspects of dramatisation – the tweaks – that reveal why the film works as it does, and why it’s so memorable.